William buck aims to 'elevate IT' to next level

 For starters, it allows seamless integration with Nutanix and other cloud providers; and restores previous file versions from backup in less than five minutes.

-Bare-metal restores now run -on-the-fly, he said, which means the server can now be restored in five to ten minutes, instead of two hours; and archives can be stored on Cohesity or the public cloud, while maintaining consistent security policies and deduplication across the hybrid environment
+Bare-metal restores now run on-the-fly, he said, which means the server can now be restored in five to ten minutes, instead of two hours; and archives can be stored on Cohesity or the public cloud, while maintaining consistent security policies and deduplication across the hybrid environment.

 Additionally, he said the subscription pay model lets the organisation maintain the encryption and deduplication of data sitting on-premises in the cloud.
 It also prevents ransomware from targeting or deleting backups while offering encryption of data at rest.

-With Cohesity in place, when staff need the previous version of a file restored from backup, the process takes no longer than five minutes and is up to 24 times faster than it was before.
+With Cohesity in place, when staff need the previous version of a file restored from backup, the process takes no longer than five minutes and is up to 24 times faster than it was before, he explained.

 “Now, when we go out to do a restore, my team can just use a browser to search for the name of the file to restore, locate it, and restore it.
 The resource is there for no more than five minutes,” Ch’ng said.